1991 Interstate 5 dust storm

 The 1991 Interstate 5 dust storm was a dust storm which occurred on November 29, 1991, along Interstate 5 (I-5) north of the city of Coalinga, California.
-The storm caused a 104-vehicle accident on the highway which killed 17 people and injured 150.
+The storm caused a 104-vehicle traffic collision on the highway which killed 17 people and injured 150.

 Background

 The San Joaquin Valley, in which Coalinga is located, is a major agricultural region of California.
 The region had historically suffered from dust storms; the Great Bakersfield Dust Storm of 1977 occurred in a different part of the valley, and a series of smaller dust storms killed seven people in crashes on the same section of Interstate 5 in 1978.
-At the time of the accident, the valley was undergoing its sixth year of a serious drought; as a result, its rainy season had not yet begun, creating unusually dusty conditions.
+At the time of the collision, the valley was undergoing its sixth year of a serious drought; as a result, its rainy season had not yet begun, creating unusually dusty conditions.
 Fields near the crash site had been left fallow during the planting season; as a result, they were covered in dust from plowing, but did not have crops to block the spread of the dust.

 The storm

 High winds and blowing dust were reported throughout central California on November 29, 1991, both in the San Joaquin Valley and the Salinas Valley.
 A weather station at Naval Air Station Lemoore, the closest one to the crash site which tracked wind and visibility statistics, measured wind gusts up to 21.6 m/s and visibility as low as 0.5 km.
 In some parts of the valley, including along I-5, narrow plumes of dust made local visibility conditions even worse than those measured.
-Accident victims described the rapid onset of near zero visibility conditions, and California Lieutenant Governor Leo McCarthy reported the presence of 60 mph winds in a briefing the day after the accident.
+Collision victims described the rapid onset of near zero visibility conditions, and California Lieutenant Governor Leo McCarthy reported the presence of 60 mph winds in a briefing the day after the collision.